Particle swarm optimization: Algorithm

-A basic variant of the PSO algorithm works by having a population (called a swarm) of candidate solutions (called particles).
-These particles are moved around in the search-space according to a few simple formulae.
-The movements of the particles are guided by their own best-known position in the search-space as well as the entire swarm's best-known position.
-When improved positions are being discovered these will then come to guide the movements of the swarm.
-The process is repeated and by doing so it is hoped, but not guaranteed, that a satisfactory solution will eventually be discovered.
+A basic variant of the PSO algorithm is initialized with a connected population (called a swarm) of candidate solutions (called particles).
+A candidate solution is a vector of numeric values which can be considered as coordinates of a point in a search space; as an iteratively moving point it can be conceptualized as a particle.
+The particles move around in the search-space according to a few simple formulae.
+Each particle has some neighbors it is connected to, where the neighborhood may be a few or all other population members.
+The next position of a particle is stochastically determined by its own best-so-far position in the search space as well as the particle's best neighbor's best-so-far position.
+When an improved position is discovered - one that produces a better result in the objective function - the best-so-far position of the particle is updated.
+The process is repeated and by doing so it is expected, but not guaranteed, that a satisfactory solution will eventually be discovered.

 Formally, let f: ℝ^{n} → ℝ be the cost function which must be minimized.
 The function takes a candidate solution as an argument in the form of a vector of real numbers and produces a real number as output which indicates the objective function value of the given candidate solution.
 The gradient of f is not known.
 The goal is to find a solution a for which f(a) ≤ f(b) for all b in the search-space, which would mean a is the global minimum.

 Let S be the number of particles in the swarm, each having a position x_{i} ∈ ℝ^{n} in the search-space and a velocity v_{i} ∈ ℝ^{n}.
-Let p_{i} be the best known position of particle i and let g be the best known position of the entire swarm.
+Let p_{i} be the best known position of particle i and let g be the best known position of the particle's neighborhood.
 A basic PSO algorithm to minimize the cost function is then: